sergio-nunez-meneses/test-neo4j/graph_modeling/example-queries.md

 ## GET

-Find all offers their directly related nodes, based on the relationship direction:
+Find all offers and their directly related nodes, based on the relationship direction:

 ```cypher
 // add Location, Images, Company and Company's Location nodes